fortinet/alicloud-aa-egress-route-failover/README.md

 - Two security groups, one for internal and one for external
 - An AliCloud RAM policy

-The following diagram demonstrates the default setup:
+The default setup is shown below:

 ![FortiOS Admin Profile](./imgs/Diagram2_AA.png)